xiaoyulyu999/readdoc/source/books/AI/Cpp_ML/chapter3.rst

 mlpack example
 ~~~~~~~~~~~~~~
+The mlpack library contains a special HyperParameterTuner class to do hyperparameter searches with different algorithms in both discrete and continuous spaces.
+The default search algorithm is grid search.

 Let’s define a HyperParameterTuner object to search for the best regularization value for the linear ridge regression algorithm.
 The definition will be the following: